esm-dev/modern-monaco/README.md

 ```

 > [!Note]
-> The `typescript` package is required by JavaScript/TypeScript LSP worker.
+> The `typescript` package is required by the JavaScript/TypeScript LSP worker.
 We recommend `typescript@5.5.x` or later.

-or import it from [esm.sh](https://esm.sh/) CDN in browser without build step:
+Or import it from [esm.sh](https://esm.sh/) CDN in the browser without a build step:

 ```js
 import * from "https://esm.sh/modern-monaco"